‘THE MEANING OF BEING ‘IRISH’ IN TODAY’S WORLD.’

 Many of these Barbados-born Irish were among the early settlers of Carolina.

-Around this time (the 1700s), the stream of Irish immigrants to America had been steady but small in number, and pretty exclusively Protestant on account of British laws preventing Catholics from freely emigrating to the colonies.
+Around this time (the 1700s), the stream of Irish immigrants to America had been steady, but small in number, and pretty exclusively Protestant on account of the Penal laws, preventing Catholics from freely emigrating to the colonies.

 IRISH AMERICAN HISTORY: 1720-1790:

 The first significant wave of Irish American immigration came in the 1720’s.
-This period saw the arrival of the Scots-Irish, a term used in North America (but not elsewhere) to denote those who came from Ireland but had Scottish Presbyterian roots.
+This period saw the arrival of the ‘Scots-Irish’, a term used in North America (but not elsewhere) to denote those who came from Ireland but had Scottish Presbyterian roots, from the plantation of large parts of Ireland in the 16th Century.

 Philadelphia, was the most popular destination port for Scots-Irish immigrants to America, mainly because the linen trade routes were already well established.
 They then moved into the Appalachian regions, the Ohio Valley, New England, The Carolinas and Georgia.